Canton, Massachusetts: Government

 Canton has the open town meeting form of government.
 Annually each spring, and as necessary, the voters gather to discuss matters such as zoning, schools, public works, recreational facilities, the budget, taxes and bond issues.

 Property taxes on residential and other land, buildings and improvements, and transfers from the state government, are two important sources of revenue for the town.

-The five elected members of the Board of Selectmen oversee the day-to-day operations of the town government.
+Boards and Committees

+The Select Board oversees the day-to-day operations of the town government.
+There are five positions on the Canton Select Board currently filled by John J. Connolly (Vice-Chair), Michael C. Loughran (Clerk), Patricia M. Boyden (Member), Christopher M. Albert (Member), and John R. McCourt (Member).

+The Town Administrator follows rules set by the Select Board and oversees all town services and responsibilities controlled by the board.
+They act as the key liaison between elected officials, municipal departments, and the community.
+The current Town Administrator is Charles E. Doody.

 The Planning Board approves new town subdivisions, reviews site plans for commercial development, oversees the towns scenic ways, drafts and approves a town wide master plan, and statutorily provides recommendations to Town Meeting regarding zoning and development.

-The Finance Committee studies the financial affairs of the town, advises and make recommendations to the Town Meeting on the budget and other areas with fiscal implications and serves as the fiscal watchdog for the voters.
+The Finance Committee studies the financial affairs of the town, advises and makes recommendations to the Town Meeting on the budget and other areas with fiscal implications and serves as the fiscal watchdog for the voters.

+Canton maintains an Executive Office, responsible for maintenance and implementation of all policies and procedures, updating the administrative code and all legal, personal and town wide planning matters.
+The Executive Office consists of: Town Administrator, Human Resources, Town Counsel and Town Planner.

+Public Safety

+For public safety needs, the Town of Canton is protected by the Canton Fire Department and Canton Police Department.
+The Norfolk District Attorney, Michael W. Morrissey and the Norfolk State Police Detective Unit are located in Canton.

+Fire Department

+There are two fire stations in Canton: Headquarters Station 1 and Ponkapoag Station 2.